ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts.md

 ClickHouse:

-> - Fully or partially stores dictionaries in RAM.
+- Fully or partially stores dictionaries in RAM.
 - Periodically updates dictionaries and dynamically loads missing values.
 In other words, dictionaries can be loaded dynamically.
+- Allows to create external dictionaries with xml-files or [DDL queries](../create.md#create-dictionary-query).

-The configuration of external dictionaries is located in one or more files.
+The configuration of external dictionaries can be located in one or more xml-files.
 The path to the configuration is specified in the [dictionaries_config](../../operations/server_settings/settings.md#server_settings-dictionaries_config) parameter.

 Dictionaries can be loaded at server startup or at first use, depending on the [dictionaries_lazy_load](../../operations/server_settings/settings.md#server_settings-dictionaries_lazy_load) setting.